 Eyes on Art

-To schedule a visit, contact Sharon Hughes by email > or by phone at 434.973.6122, ext.
+To join the early stage group, contact Sharon Hughes by email > or by phone at 434.973.6122, ext.
 123

 Now in its 29th year, Writer’s Eye is The Fralin's annual literary competition that challenges writers of all ages, from 3rd grade through adults, to use visual art as inspiration for the creation of original poetry and prose.
 Between September 8 and November 13, 2015, more than 3800 students in grades 3-12 toured the Museum for Writer’s Eye, as well as more than 400 adults from the University and the community.
 We received 1821 entries in all categories, an increase of nearly 8% over last year.
 We are pleased to announce the winners of Writer's Eye 2015: